Kat2800/Mojito/README.md

    - Use Mojito for educational purposes, 'obviously' :)
    - Use Mojito for penetration testing or ethical hacking ("with permission" READ TERMS AND USE OF THE SOFTWARE AND CHECK YOUR LOCAL LAWS BEFORE USING IT.)

+# DISCLAIMER ⚠️
+### Mojito is for educational purposes only.
+The authors take NO responsibility and liability for how you use any of the tools/source code/any files provided.
+The authors and anyone affiliated with will not be liable for any losses and/or damages in connection or other type of damages with use of ANY Tools provided with Mojito.
+DO NOT use Mojito if you don't have the permission to do that. <br>
+We, the authors and developers of Mojito, do not guarantee that the tools inside it will work completely bug-free and we do not guarantee the safety of being anonymous/undetected when performing an attack on a device or service.

+## USE IT AT YOUR OWN RISK.

 Screen drivers based on https://github.com/Kudesnick/1.44inch-LCD-HAT-Code 💻<br>
 Antenna drivers created by https://github.com/morrownr/88x2bu-20210702.git 📡<br>